 If you plan to take sea-change driving trips often, it might be worth getting all the essentials.
-Instead of spending up big on the credit card, you might want to consider a personal loan solution instead.
+Instead of spending up big on the credit card, you might want to consider borrowing instead.

 So what are the best sea-change driving getaways, and what do you need to make sure you have the best time?

 The first step is to pick somewhere you’d love to go.
 Some of the best and most picturesque trips from Melbourne are the Great Ocean Road, Wilson’s Promontory, or even Geelong’s Corio Bay is a good option, with many boutique distilleries and restaurants on offer.

 Sydneysiders can experience the Blue Mountains, North or South Coast, Byron Bay, and all the wonderful destinations along the way.
 Brisbane people can experience Moreton Bay, the Gold or Sunshine Coasts, or even experiencing Mount Nebo.
 From South Australia you can go to the Eyre Peninsula, Victor Harbour, and Port Lincoln.
 There’s even more ideas for road trips we’ve put together here, and three of our top favourites here.

 Before you go, you should plan your trip using a road trip planner, such as the one provided by Australia.com.
 This will show you all you need to know about the road you’re planning to travel, stops along the way, and what you need to account for.
 It even suggests routes you can take according to how much time you have to spend.